-- They enter into investment contracts with the Peruvian government. - They make a minimum investment commitment of US\$5 million to projects with a preoperative stage of at least two years.
+- They enter into investment contracts with the Peruvian government. - They make a minimum investment commitment of US\$5 million on projects with a preoperative stage of at least two years.

-Under the enhanced system, VAT paid on construction contracts and on the acquisition of new capital goods and intermediate goods and services can be recovered on a monthly basis through negotiable credit notes (which are redeemable in exchange for a check or cash refund).
+Under the enhanced system, VAT paid on construction contracts and on the acquisition of new capital goods, services and other supplies for project development can be recovered on a monthly basis through the negotiable credit note system.